TheComputerGuyMI/auto-install/README.md

 - The "Stop Startup" button is there to stop certain programs from executing on computer startup.
 CCleaner is the only program right now that needs to be changed from its default, but the framework is there for any other potential programs.

 - The "Delete Setup Files" button will delete any remaining setup files after the installation is complete.

+- A "Dev Mode" that allows for manual addition/removal of programs, viewing of any of these additions, and even a mini command-line to run PS commands.

 Current options are: